 The majority of MCRP courses do not have exams during the exam period.
 Most assignments due after the end of courses are in the form of take-home assignments or essays.
 As such, SCARP courses often finish prior to the official end of the UBC term.
-Check in with Maggie Low to see what this could mean for potential travel plans.
+Check in with one of ICP's faculty leads to see what this could mean for potential travel plans.